Coderroring/BBB-VideoStreamer-/README.md

 Small note: Of the three "B"s in the name, the first two stand for BlackBerry, and the third one stands for Bilibili.

+For learning and testing purposes only.
+Illegal/abusive use is prohibited.